Fluxton: Fluxton Football Club

 Fluxton Football Club was founded in 2012 by brothers Alex and Oliver Paget.
 FFC play their home games at Tipton St John in the Devon and Exeter Football League.
 The club won its first match 5–1 against the Tipton St John Reserves.

 Fluxton FC were promoted in their first season from Division 7 to 6 after finishing 2nd in the league and were promoted again the following year and will start the 2014/15 season in Division 5.

-Fluxton FC are known for their fluidic passing and high pressing game which gave them success last season as their 3-5-2 formation adopted by player manager Chris Sercombe forced a late surge to promotion.
-Fluxton FC are also renowned for their fair play attitude towards the game which they received great credit for in their first two seasons, a true testament to the founding Paget brothers who emphasise this Fluxton Philosophy.
+During the season, player-manager Chris Sercombe adopted a 3-5-2 formation, with the team employing a high-pressing, possession-based style of play.
+A late run of results resulted in the club's promotion.
+The club's founders, the Paget brothers, have also emphasised fair play as part of the club's approach.

 Fluxton FC were crowned Devon and Exeter Football League 2014/15 Division 5 Champions on Saturday 25 April after beating Sandford FC 0–6 away taking the title by one point from Honiton Town 2nd who finished their season prior to the final weekend.
 In a club statement, the Fluxton official said a big thanks to all the fans, players and everyone involved at the club as the champagne was sprayed in the background.
 "Fluxton are only one of a few teams that since their creation in 2012 have had promotion after promotion and this league title is only fitting to the Fluxton way".